npnpatidar/rajasthan/docs/RAS/1_Sociology/8_Dalit_Elderly_and_Divyang.md

     *   Reserved seats in CM Anuprati Scheme (free coaching).
     *   Grant for artificial limbs (₹10,000).
     *   Astha Scheme (benefits similar to BPL families if two or more disabled people live together).

-**Note:**  Rajasthan Government schemes are particularly important for the RAS exam.